 She also holds several global leadership roles including founding and co-directing Cochrane Africa, the South African GRADE Network.
 She was Chair of the Organising Committee for the inaugural Global Evidence Summit in 2017 and has chaired several Cochrane Africa regional conferences.
 She has served on various strategic and advisory committees including to the World Health Organization HIV and TB guidelines as methodologist and contributing to the South African National Essential Medicines List Committee, and the Vaccines Ministerial Advisory Committee for Covid-19 as decision-maker, reviewer, trainer and methodologist.
 In 2020 she was elected as a Board member to Cochrane’s Governing Board and participates in several Board sub-committees, namely the Nominating Committee and Governance Committee.

 Emma is based in Sweden; however she originally hails from Canada and has lived, worked, and studied in France, Switzerland, Austria, Denmark, Finland, Luxembourg, the United Kingdom, and Rwanda.
 As such, she strongly supports international collaboration within the Cochrane community and believes it should be harnessed for the development of Cochrane’s global strategy going forward.

 Vanessa (PhD, MSc) is a researcher at the Immunisation Unit of the Robert Koch Institute with a background in health sciences.
 She got involved with Cochrane in 2018 as researcher and Managing Editor for Cochrane Haematology.
-Meanwhile, she has 4 years of professional experience in the field of evidence-based medicine, covering profound method expertise in living systematic reviews and network meta-analysis in the fields of public health, immunology, and oncology.
+Meanwhile, she has 5 years of professional experience in the field of evidence-based medicine, covering profound method expertise in living systematic reviews and network meta-analysis in the fields of public health, immunology, and oncology.
 Her profile is further accomplished through research on methods research for living systematic review.
 Close work with international expert committees, guideline panels and the standing vaccination committee in Germany (STIKO) complement her expertise in evidence-based guidelines and living recommendations.
 She joined the governing board as elected member in November 2021.